dockersamples/genai-app-demo/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Since this project is intended to support a specific use case guide, contributions are limited to bug fixes or security issues.
+If you have a question, feel free to open an issue!